Alexa Voice Service Device SDK Dependencies

 The Alexa Voice Service (AVS) Device SDK requires dependencies to compile and run.
 These dependencies include compilers, build tools, and open source libraries.
-This page lists these dependencies and the minimum versions tested against the SDK.
-Make sure you're using the minimum version or higher that's listed in the table.
-If you choose to use different dependencies in your build, you might encounter issues beyond the scope of this documentation.
+The following section lists these dependencies and the minimum versions tested against the SDK.

 The AVS Device SDK requires the following dependencies to build.
-Make sure you're using the minimum version or higher that's listed in the table.
+Make sure that you're using the minimum version or higher that's listed in the following table.

 The AVS Device SDK provides C++-based libraries that enable your device to process audio inputs and triggers, establish persistent connections with AVS, and handle all Alexa interactions.

-To compile the SDK, your device must be able to build and run C++11.
+To use the AVS Device SDK, your device must be able to build and run C++11.

 Core music provider

-The AVS Device SDK doesn't support music out-of-the-box.
+The AVS Device SDK doesn't provide support for music itself.
 However, to pass product testing and certification, all Alexa devices must support the following AVS music service providers.
-The following audio libraries, packages, and dependencies are tested and work with the SDK.
+The following table shows the audio libraries, packages, and dependencies that are tested and work with the SDK.

-There are various optional features you can enable in the AVS Device SDK.
-These require an additional set of dependencies, as described in the following tables.
+You can enable several optional features in the AVS Device SDK.
+These features require an additional set of dependencies, as described in the following tables.

-For more details about enabling Alerts, see Features.
+For more details about how to enable Alerts, see Features.

-To enable BlueZ and PulseAudio, the SDK uses the following libraries, modules, and dependencies shown in the following table.
+To enable BlueZ and PulseAudio, the SDK uses the libraries, modules, and dependencies shown in the following table.
 You can choose to build with different dependencies, however, they haven't been explicitly tested against the SDK.

 |libpulse-dev - Required if enabling this particular CMake variable: